 Note: I do use cloud storage and backups as well, but I follow the rule of threes – keep your files in three places, so in case one drive or backup fails, you are still covered.
 I have the laptop (1), external hard drive (2), and cloud backup (3).
-I actually have a fourth if you count that most of my files are on OneDrive.
+I have a fourth if you count that most of my files are on OneDrive.

 Making Zoom calls is a necessary part of my job.
 I find it best to meet with new clients “face to face” to get to know one another.
-I also use Zoom calls infrequently for existing clients, because sometimes it’s easier and faster to discuss project needs, instead of sending dozens of emails back and forth.
+I also use Zoom calls infrequently for existing clients because sometimes it’s easier and faster to discuss project needs instead of sending dozens of emails back and forth.

 Using a dedicated headset with a microphone helps keep me focused, improves the sound quality, and also helps drown out background noises – such as another viewing of Phineas & Ferb or a Pixar movie. 😀 It also lets my family know that I’m busy … if they pay attention before they start speaking.

-Having my equipment plugged into a surge protector is essential work from home hardware.
+Having my equipment plugged into a surge protector is essential work-from-home hardware.
 I don’t want to be stuck without my laptop – or any other equipment because of energy surges or lightning strikes.
 I like this inexpensive version because it also has direct USB charging ports!
 It’s one less thing I need to charge through my laptop or plug into the wall with a connector.
-I wish I had bought a second one though; this one is already full!
+I wish I had bought a second one, though; this one is already full!

 External Hard Drive

-As I mentioned above, I rely on multiple backups just in case something happens.
-I currently have one that is 2Tb (terabytes) but I’m thinking I’d like to get something even larger.
-As I said, I end up saving a lot of data – especially pictures and videos, both personally and for clients.
-Most of the client media can be stored on Google Drive or Dropbox, but if I want to use it, I will often have it saved locally and in the cloud for faster access.
+As mentioned above, I rely on multiple backups in case something happens.
+I currently have one that is 2 TB (terabytes), but I think I’d like to get something even larger.
+As I said, I save a lot of data – especially pictures and videos- personally and for clients.
+Most client media can be stored on Google Drive or Dropbox, but if I want to use it, I will often have it saved locally and in the cloud for faster access.